Get started

 Personal access tokens

-The easiest way to access the API is with a personal access token (PAT) generated from Akamai's Cloud Manager portal.
+The easiest way to access the API is with a personal access token generated from Akamai's Cloud Manager portal.
 This token should only allow the level of access needed by the application.

 HTTP Authorization Schemebearer